 Analyzing the Cloud

 The cloud (Kumo) is the most prominent feature of the Ichimoku Cloud plots.
 The Leading Span A (green) and Leading Span B (red) form the cloud.
-The Leading Span A is the average of the Conversion Line (Tenkan-sen) and the Base Line (Kijun-sen).
+The green line (Leading Span A) is the average of the Conversion Line (Tenkan-sen) and the Base Line (Kijun-sen).
 The Leading Span B (red)is formed by the 52-period moving average projected 26 periods in the future.

 The Conversion Line (Tenkan-sen) is a 26-period moving average and the Base Line (Kijun-sen) is a 9-period moving average.
 The lagging span (Chikou Span) is the closing price of the current period projected 26 periods in the past.